 Who we serve

-Enlace Latino NC is a project of the el Colectivo de Comunicación Participativa of North Carolina (CCPNC) a 501 (c) 3 non profit founded in the state in 2017, which operates under fiscal sponsorship of El Centro Hispano.
+Enlace Latino NC is a 501 (c) 3 non-profit founded in the state in 2022.
+Between 2018 and 2022 Enlace Latino NC operates under the fiscal sponsor of El Centro Hispano.

 Who support us

-Enlace Latino NC also has the advice of Janine Warner, co-founder and executive director of SembraMedia, a non-profit organization that helps digital media entrepreneurs become more successful and sustainable, along with a team of professionals in different areas.
+Enlace Latino NC also has the advice of Janine Warner, co-founder and executive director of SembraMedia.
+This non-profit organization helps digital media entrepreneurs become more successful and sustainable, along with a team of professionals in different areas.